-This is a guest post brought to you by Bond Media.
+This is a guest post by Bond Media

 A world without paper?
 Theoretically, it sounds like a great idea.
 Sending communications and storing files in the technological ether seems like it must save precious resources.
 But energy is a resource, and from smartphones to cryptocurrency, the environmental impact of Internet-fueled technologies has been making the news quite frequently lately.